Devil: Spinoza

 A non-published manuscript of Spinoza's Ethics contained a chapter (Chapter XXI) on the devil, where Spinoza examined whether the devil may exist or not.
 He defines the devil as an entity which is contrary to God.
 However, if the devil is the opposite of God, the devil would consist of Nothingness, which does not exist.

 In a paper called On Devils, he writes that we can a priori find out that such a thing cannot exist.
 Because the duration of a thing results in its degree of perfection, and the more essence a thing possess the more lasting it is, and since the devil has no perfection at all, it is impossible for the devil to be an existing thing.
 Evil or immoral behaviour in humans, such as anger, hate, envy, and all things for which the devil is blamed for could be explained without the proposal of a devil.
-Thus, the devil doesn't have any explanatory power and should be dismissed (Occam's razor).
+Thus, the devil does not have any explanatory power and should be dismissed (Occam's razor).

-Regarding evil through free-choice, Spinoza asks how it can be that Adam would have chosen sin over his own well-being.
+Regarding evil through free choice, Spinoza asks how it can be that Adam would have chosen sin over his own well-being.
 Theology traditionally responds to this by asserting it is the devil who tempts humans into sin, but who would have tempted the devil?
 According to Spinoza, a rational being, such as the devil must have been, could not choose his own damnation.
-The devil must have known his sin would lead to doom, thus the devil was not knowing, or the devil didn't know his sin will lead to doom, thus the devil would not have been a rational being.
-Spinoza deducts a strict determinism in which moral agency as a free choice, cannot exist.
+The devil must have known his sin would lead to doom, thus the devil was not knowing, or the devil did not know his sin will lead to doom, thus the devil would not have been a rational being.
+Spinoza concluded a strict determinism in which moral agency as a free choice, cannot exist.